 - Large Language Models (LLM): LLM is a type of generative AI designed and trained to understand and generate human languages.
 LLM’s can create written content, answer questions, translate materials and more.
 To put it all together, ChatGPT is a type of LLM, which is a type of generative AI, which is based on deep learning, which is a type of machine learning.

 As you begin to better understand AI you can also understand both the advantages and disadvantages of AI.
 The advantage is its ability to quickly analyze huge amounts of data (as in billions of data points), identify patterns and leverage those patterns.
 The disadvantage of AI is the answers or output is only as good as the data it has analyzed and it is only as good as the algorithms used to analyze that data, to include any human biases that have been introduced into those algorithms.

 Interested in reducing your organization’s human risk?
 Check out my course LDR433: Managing Human Risk and sign up for a FREE course preview here.

-In part two of this series, I’ll detail how to leverage generative AI using a new science called Prompt Engineering.
-We will discover what it is, why this skill is so important, and how to create AI prompts effectively.
+In part two of this series, we go into details of what generative AI is and how to leverage it using a method called prompt engineering.
 If you have a specific question about leveraging AI that you would like me to cover, please reach out at email@example.com.